 As with any surgical procedure, a hair transplant can come with various risks that you’ll need to be aware of prior to undergoing the surgery.
-While a hair transplant is typically considered to be safe, the process involved may see you experiencing some pain, swelling and inflammation of the scalp in the minutes, hours and days following the procedure.
+While a hair transplant is typically considered to be safe, the process can cause some pain, swelling and inflammation of the scalp in the minutes, hours and days following the procedure.
 Here, we’re taking a closer look at the risks and side effects of a hair transplant.

 Typically, any side effects which follow a hair transplant will be minor and will often clear up within a few weeks of the procedure.
 These short-term side effects include: